There are no questions. Be the first to ask a question!

 Ink cartridges ¶

 This printer is compatible with HP 564 and 564 XL ink tanks.
-Unlike newer models, this printer is compatible with previous generation ink cartridges, along with the next generation ink cartridges.
+Unlike newer HP 564 models, this printer is compatible with previous generation ink cartridges.
+This is not the case with printers from 2011 and up.